ezzio-salas/tsreact-darkreader/README.md

 ## 🔢 Coming Soon

-- [x] add the material design styling in switch
+- [x] add the material design styling in Toogle
+- [ ] add the custom icon props design styling in Toogle
+- [ ] add the custom style props design styling in Toogle
 - [ ] followSystemColorScheme
 - [ ] localstorge
 - [ ] playground for editing the config online